pslucas0212/OCP47-IPI-vSphere-Install/README.md

    ![](/images/install01.png)

-  9. Now you wait for the install to complete.
+  10. Wait for the install to complete.
 You'll see a series of messages like those below as the install progresses and if watch the vCenter admin screen you'll see images created, rebooted, etc. as the cluster is configured and started.
+This installation in my lab took about 38 minutes.

     INFO Obtaining RHCOS image file from 'https://releases-art-rhcos.svc.ci.openshift.org/art/storage/releases/rhcos-4.5/45.82.202007141718-0/x86_64/rhcos-       45.82.202007141718-0-vmware.x86_64.ova?sha256=9c977abeba0aeedc222ae9dd3d27e659bb5c959c9fd6b199f940d16de07ded4e'
     INFO The file was found in cache: /home/pslucas/.cache/openshift-installer/image_cache/187f73af432c837eaa23361023b1656c.
 Reusing...
 INFO Creating infrastructure resources...         *